There's another blog over on the

 the trash.
 No excuse.

-picture book I found no fewer than ten errors, along with a few questionable
+children's book and in its forty-five pages found no fewer than ten errors, along with a few questionable

 Let me be clear: There is absolutely no excuse--none